This site contains information about the Body Donor Program and answers frequently asked questions.

 It is important to notify us in writing should your address, your executor’s or senior next of kin's circumstances change.
 Also, it is important to notify us if you contract a serious infectious disease.

-If you wish to make a contribution towards expenses that will be incurred by the University, or if you wish to contribute financially to research in the Discipline of Anatomy and Histology, this is best arranged in consultation with your solicitor.
+If you wish to make a contribution towards expenses that will be incurred by the University, or if you wish to contribute financially to research in the School of Medical Sciences, this is best arranged in consultation with your solicitor.

 Upon your death, the University or the University's contracted funeral director needs to be notified as soon as possible.
 Ideally, the body should be delivered to the University within 24 hours of death but no more than 48 hours, otherwise the University may not be able to accept the donation.